cynthiatreger/az-routing-guide-ep1-vnet-peering-and-virtual-network-gateways/README.md

 ## 1.2.1.
 Azure Virtual Network GW (VPN or ER) for On-Prem connectivity
 Let's look at the **default route propagation** when an Virtual Network GW is deployed (Expressroute GW here, but the results would be similar with a VPN GW).

-The VNET hosting the virtual Network GW is usually a central Hub VNET.
+The Virtual Network GW is usually hosted in a central Hub VNET, and must be in the *Gatewaysubnet* subnet.

 :arrow_right: Whether it is VPN or ER, [if a Virtual Network Gateway (VNG) is added in a Hub VNET](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#border-gateway-protocol) and further connected to On-Prem, the the On-Prem  prefixes received by the virtual Network GW will by default automatically be known within this Hub VNET.
 The Hub VNET range is advertised in return to the On-Prem.